Trademarks in Mexico are governed by the Industrial Propertv Law 1991 (as amended), and its supplementary regulations.

 Article 90(XIII) was inserted in the Industrial Property Law with the aim of preventing overlap between copyright and trademark rights.

 AIthough Article 90(XII) is intended to avoid overlap between IP rights, there are some some instances where trademark rights should be considered to be complemented by copyright as a result of cumulative protection.
 This can be achieved through a right provided in the Copyright Law known as the ‘reservas de derechos’ which grants the holder the exclusive right to use the names or titles of periodical publication, periodic broadcast, artistic names, advertising promotions and fictitious characters.

 Although some of the subject matter protected by the reservas can also be protected through trademarks (eg, the titles of periodical publications and artistic names), in practice the protection granted by the reservas for fictitious characters differs substantially from that granted by trademarks.
 In such instances of double protection, the trademark protects the commercial scope of the subject matter while the reservas protects the artistic part of the subject matter.

 The Mexican IP system affords protection to registered and unregistered marks regardless of the media through which they are used.
 Therefore, such protection also extends to the Internet.

 Thus, trademark infringement will be also punished when it is effected through an electronic network.
 Nevertheless, as the online use of trademarks still constitutes relatively uncharted territory, this is a question of law that will have to be tested further in the Mexican courts.

-- The registrant has no rights or legitimate interests in respect of the domain name; and
+The registrant has no rights or legitimate interest in respect of the domain name; and

 The Domain Name Dispute Resolution Policy goes beyond the Uniform Dispute Resolution Policy (UDRP) in two innovative respects:

-- It is also available for the enforcement of other IP rights in addition to registered trademarks or service marks, such as registered slogans, appellations of origin and even reservas registrations; and
+It is also available for the enforcement of other IP rights in addition to registered trademarks or service marks, such as registered slogans, appellation, of origin and even reservas registrations; and